This was one of the worst Gators losses.

 Take this with a grain of salt if you must, but Florida's collapse in this 2013 season grants the Gators at least one mercy: Anything better than 4-8 in 2014 is factually an improvement.

 Florida's roster this year would not have brought the Gators to 4-8 if healthy, and might have gotten to 6-6 if even Murphy had remained healthy.
-That roster is likely to be loaded pretty much everywhere but the secondary in 2014, where several players may depart — but Vernon Hargreaves III is probably the best corner on the roster as is, and there's a ton of talent behind the experienced players in that unit right now, and Muschamp coaches it up well, with ample help from Travaris Robinson.
-Florida's most glaring weakness is the one it is best-equipped to fix.
+That roster is likely to be loaded pretty much everywhere but the secondary in 2014, where several players may depart — but Vernon Hargreaves III is probably the best corner on the roster as is, and there's a ton of talent behind the experienced players in that unit right now.
+Given that Muschamp coaches secondaries well, with ample help from Travaris Robinson, Florida's most glaring weakness is the one it is best-equipped to fix.

 Also, while I was more bullish on this team in this year than most, few, if any, observers believed that 2013 Florida would be better than 2014 Florida.
 This was always supposed to be a kind of transitional year, in which attrition and youth would hamper Florida, along with a tough schedule.
 Injuries have compounded the problems of attrition and youth, and it's been a disastrous year, not an 8-4 or 7-5 campaign that frustrated some but ultimately did little more.

-Next year, almost all of those players who have suffered through this one will come back.
+Next year, almost all of those players who have suffered through this exasperating season will come back.
 Most of them are pretty good at football.
 And all of them should be ravenously hungry for wins.
 I wanna see that team.
 I hate that we have to wait to see it.

 This is not the end-all, be-all, unless you let it be.